(This article was last updated on Feb. 1, 2023.)

 English is a language which is most commonly spoken in almost all the places of South Korea.
 However, language support is limited when it comes to mobile applications.

 In general, all of your bank transactions can be accessed with the help of a mobile application, but the services will be limited.
 The main purpose of a bank card is to withdraw money from an ATM, and it cannot be used to make any purchases with your bank account.

-Online Banking – As we have discussed already, online banking features might be limited as the English support in apps is not yet fully supported.
-To deal with this issue, you can opt for an international bank having a branch in South Korea.
+As we have discussed already, online banking features might be limited as the English support in apps is not yet fully supported.
+To deal with this issue, you can opt for an international bank that has a branch in South Korea.

 Along with the card, online banking services will also be activated on the same day you opened an account.
 If you have any trouble regarding the process of registering with online banking services, the teller at a bank will help you.